Layout of the SDG online platform

-The SDG part of the platform is organised into goals, targets and the related SDG indicators (figure 1).
+TThe SDG online platform comprises goals, targets and related indicators (Fig. 1).

-Figure 1: Example for the structure of the SDGs via goal 11 “Sustainable Cities and Communities“ (as of 07/2020)
+Fig. 1: Example of the structure of SDGs based on goal 11 “Sustainable Cities and Communities“ (as of July 2020)

-Every SDG indicator is presented on an own page.
-Depending on the SDG indicator, there are different selection menus presented on the left hand side of each page.
-The first menu contains all time series that are available for this indicator.
-Depending on the time series, you can choose different values in the provided sub-menus below – i.e. different age classes.
+Each SDG indicator is displayed on a separate page.
+Depending on the indicator, different selection menus are shown on the left.
+The first selection menu contains all time series available for the indicator.
+In the sub-menus you can select various variable values depending on the data series - e.g. different age groups.

-The development of a time series is visualised in a chart.
-On the second tab “Table” – next to “Chart” – the chart data and all available data related from the sub-menus can be viewed (please have a look at figure 2).
+The development of the time series is visualised in a chart.
+Click on the second tab next to “Chart“ to view, in a table, the data underlying the chart and all other data available from the selection menus (Fig. 2).

-Below the chart there are green buttons that allow data downloads in csv format and, in case of the chart, as well as a png file.
+Below, there are green buttons that allow the data to be downloaded in CSV format and, in the case of the chart, also as a PNG file.

 Metadata and data sources

-At the bottom of the indicator page three tabs are shown: “National Metadata“, “Global Metadata”, and “Data Sources”
+At the bottom of the indicator pages you can see the following three tabs: “National Metadata“, “Global Metadata“ and “Data Sources“.

 Comparison of SDG and DNS indicators

-There are several overlaps in content in between the indicators of the Sustainable Development Goals and the German Sustainable Development Strategy.
+There are numerous overlaps between the indicators of the UN Sustainable Development Goals and the indicators of the German Sustainable Development Strategy (DNS).

 However, there are also differences.
-The name and especially the numbering of the DNS indicators is not identical with the SDG indicators.
-If there is a DNS indicator comparable to an SDG indicator, there is a button on the indicator page with a direct link to the respective indicator (figure 3).
+The names of the DNS indicators and especially their numbering are not identical to those of the SDG indicators.
+If an SDG indicator is comparable to a DNS indicator, this is indicated by a button with a direct link to the respective indicator (Fig. 3).